 I was once taking photos of a friend and a male friend of hers.
 The photos were supposed to be for professional use.
 There was nothing unusual about their interaction but when I saw them through the view finder, there was “something” there; I later told her that I felt that I was taking engagement photos.
 The camera was picking up things that I had no idea existed between them.

 But if I did have to say something about it, it would be that I am moved by color, I love serenity, peace and natural beauty, with perhaps just an inkling of mystery.
 I just love to capture LIFE!
-And my photographs are simply a reflection that; they are life through my eyes and my heart and they are equal part life as it is and as I long for it to be.
+And my photographs are simply a reflection that; they are life through my eyes and my heart, and they are equal part life as it is, and life as I long for it to be.